floydwch/the-most-influential-developers-on-github/README.md

 #Calculate the Influence
 Issue `python task_cal_pagerank` then `python task_cal_influence`.
-Every vertex in a graph has a normalized PageRank score, that is, every user can get a score if the user stars a repository, the score will grow up if the user's followers cascading star the repository.
+Every vertex in a graph has a normalized PageRank score, that is, every user can get a score if the user stars a repository, the score grows up when the user's followers cascading star the repository.
 Every user will get a final score by the sum of all scores which are great than the unit score `1` from repositories the user stars, then we can rank them by the final scores.

 ## Normalized PageRank